angularexample/mfe-angular-react-nx/README.md

 ## Versions Used

-At the time of this writing, it used the latest versions provided by Nx
+At the time of this writing, we used the latest versions provided by Nx

 * Angular 20.1.0
 * React 19.0.0